kubeflow/pipelines/components/kubeflow/kfserving/README.md

 )
 ```

-If you instead want to rollback the candidate model, then set `canary_traffic_percent` to `0`, then re-run the pipeline.
+If you instead want to rollback the candidate model, then set `canary_traffic_percent` to `0`, then re-run the pipeline:

 ```python
 kfserving_op(